 +

-The Certificate requires students to successfully complete eighteen (18) total credit hours with a total GPA of 2.75 or higher.
+The Graduate Certificate in Spirituality requires students to successfully complete eighteen (18) total credit hours with a total GPA of 2.75 or higher.
 Two introductory courses are required and are listed below.
-In addition, students will be able to specialize in one (1) of two (2) possible areas: The Spirituality of Aging and Spiritual Formation for Faith Communities.
-This specialization would require a student to take nine (9) credits designated for the area of concentration.

 For all students this program requires eighteen (18) Masters level credit hours.